Montenegro road trip: A journey into history and nature

 Rental car or own vehicle for a Montenegro road trip?

-But you can also, for example, Fly to Dubrovnik, Kotor or Podgorica* and there one Car * rent to start your Montenegro road trip from there.
+You can also fly to Dubrovnik, Kotor or Podgorica, for example, and rent a car there to start your Montenegro road trip from there.

 Make sure you have all the required documents, including a valid driver's license, passport and, if applicable, an international driver's license.
 Also, check your insurance policies, both auto and travel, to be covered in the event of an accident, theft, or medical emergencies.